 COPE "Untitled" Trains of Thought

 Cope – "Untitled” Trains of Thought.
-2011.
-Markers and ink over Giclee train on art paper.
+2008.
+Acrylic/paint markers and ink over Giclee train on art paper.
 Size approx 36″ × 9″.COPE2’s paintings have been exhibited in solo and group exhibitions in galleries and auctions throughout the United States and abroad, including the Guernsey and the Philip De Pury & Company auctions, the McCaig Welles Gallery, The Showroom Gallery and The Bronx Museum of Arts in New York City; the Crewest Gallery in Los Angeles; the Fifty24SF Gallery in San Francisco; the Defiance Gallery in Chicago; the Skalitzers Gallery in Berlin; The Gallizia Collection in Paris; the Artdrenaline Gallery in Den Haag, Holland and The Federation Atrium Square Gallery in Sydney, Australia.

 Cope2 was born and raised in the South Bronx, New York City, in 1968.
 He is a self taught artist who is a celebrated figure for over 30 years in the graffiti art culture.
 One of New York City’s most prolific graffiti artists, he began tagging his name in 1978.
 He developed his style in the subways and streets of the Bronx throughout the 1980’s and 1990’s achieving international recognition for his distinctive style.